Azure-Federal-Patterns-and-Practices/AzureVirtualDesktop/README.md

 ## Deployment Options

 > **WARNING**
-> Be sure to review the [prerequisites](./docs/prerequisites.md) before deploying this solution.
+> Failure to complete the [prerequisites](./docs/prerequisites.md) will likely result in an unsuccessful deployment.

 ### Azure Portal